ror-community/ror-site/content/blog/2023-10-11-ror-funder-registry-overlap.md

 Crossref and Elsevier have done the entire scholarly communication ecosystem a great service not just in creating and maintaining the Open Funder Registry (formerly FundRef), but also in promulgating its use by publishers and other systems.
 Thanks to the Open Funder Registry, it has never been easier to match funders to research outputs using open connection metadata, and the current moment is one in which linking funding to research outputs is of critical importance to ensure transparency and research integrity.

-As more and more systems have begun using ROR for contributor affiliations, however, it has become clear that using ROR for the all-important task of identifying funders provides many benefits:
+As more and more systems have begun using ROR for contributor affiliations, however, it has become clear that also using ROR for the all-important task of identifying funders provides many benefits:

 * Streamlining processes by using one registry instead of two
 * Reducing difficulty with ROR's easy-to-use REST API, clear documentation, and web-based landing pages